Junaid-Ashraf-56/resume_app_flutter/README.md

 ## Chalenge(s)
  - Pixel overflow when the project text is long.
- - Solution: I wrapped the text widget with a container so that it moves to the next line when it reaches the end of the screen.
+ - Solution: I wrapped the text widget with a 'flexible' widget so that it moves to the next line when it reaches the end of the screen.

 ## Libraries used
 ### Iconsax icons